kevkim01/rshell/README.md

 which is the cause of this problem, but we need to return false instead for the rest of the program to work properly.

+// ASSIGNMENT 3 //

+  In this assignment we were to implement the test command which would test for the existance of a file or directory.
+The user could use three tags to do so: either -e, -f, or -d. -e would simply test for the existance of the specified file/directory, -f would test for the existance of the specified file, and -d would test for the existance of the specified directory.
+We also had to implement the [ ] command which is the equivalent to calling "test".
+Both commands do the same thing when used in conjunction with the tags and the specified file or directory.
+The user can specify paths to certain files or directories and if no tag is used, the -e tag is used as default.

+  We also had to implement parenthesis logic into our existing code.
+This changed the logic of how commands were called as commands within parenthesis were executed or not executed as a group.
+To do so we edited the parse function within our command_line.h to be able to identify the beginning and the end of the parenthesis and in our execute command, we had a loop that would traverse through the commands in parenthesis and either call them or not call them.

+  One problem we ran into was determining how to distinguish between a file and a directory.
+To solve it we found info.st_mode and built in functions S_IFDIR, and S_IFREG which are part of the stat class.
+Basically these functions were made to distinguish between files and directories, so upon using these, running test became much easier and worked well.

+  Also the way our parse was set up, we were able to parse parenthesis.
+But it was hard for us to parse for more than one set of parenthesis.
+We didn't want to hardcode where the program should look for parenthesis so we only implemented the functionality of handling single parenthesis.

+  We also fixed the exit command from our previous assignment.
+We had a problem that didn't allow us to exit the program because we werent properly testing the exit status of execvp.
+However, upon fixing this our program is now able to exit properly.

+  In the specs we were confused about the test.sh files.
+We weren't sure if we were supposed to keep the test files from the last assignment or remove them from the test directory.
+We ended up just keeping them and adding the test files from this assignment to the folder to keep everything in one place.